3 MLB games postponed, players decide after Kenosha shooting - WHIZ News

 “There were multiple guys saying they weren’t comfortable going out there and playing if I wasn’t going to go out there.
 They didn’t want to leave me hanging,” Heyward said.
 “I let them know, encouraged them – no, go play the game.
 I don’t think the game should be canceled.
 But I think I have to do what I have to do.”

-Dexter Fowler, who is Black, and Jack Flaherty, who is white, opted not to participate in St. Louis’ game against Kansas City.
+Dexter Fowler and Jack Flaherty, both Black, opted not to participate in St. Louis’ game against Kansas City.
 The team tweeted that it supported the decision.

 Toronto slugger Rowdy Tellez said the Blue Jays would meet Thursday to decide a course of action.